COMPETITIVE ADVANTAGE STRATEGY

 4. LOCKED-UP SUPPLY

 Typically with locked-up supply, companies come to mind like DeBeers, which had a virtual monopoly owning ~90% of the diamond market from the early 1900s all the way until 1980.
-In Nike’s case, they focus on locking-up the supply of the next up and coming global athletes with endorsement deals.
+In Nike’s case, they focus on locking up the supply of the next up-and-coming global athletes with endorsement deals.

 Even before Tiger left Stanford (a little-acknowledged fact is he never graduated), he had a $40+ million Nike contract ready to sign at any moment he decided to go pro.
-LeBron James signed a $90 million Nike deal at the age of 18, Michelle Wei signed at the age of 16.
+LeBron James signed a $90 million Nike deal at the age of 18, and Michelle Wei signed at the age of 16.
 Nike has 6 of the top 9 paid athletes according to Forbes, and the only three females on the list.

-While Nike pioneered locking up great athletes, there is now a war with Adidas, Under Armour and others to sign top athletes and tomorrow's prodigies.
+While Nike pioneered locking up great athletes, there is now a war with Adidas, Under Armour, and others to sign top athletes and tomorrow's prodigies.
 Over the past few decades, the business of sports has exploded, along with the sporting goods and athletic apparel markets.
 The battlefield has shifted a bit to identifying and locking up tomorrow's athletic prodigies.
-Nike has invested in their own network of scouts and partners who assess the global supply pipeline of up and coming athletes across almost every sport, which they are quick to sign as the prodigies mature to the professional ranks.
+Nike has invested in their own network of scouts and partners who assess the global supply pipeline of up-and-coming athletes across almost every sport, which they are quick to sign as the prodigies mature to the professional ranks.

 A great example of the Nike scouting and recruiting machine is their SPARQ combine program.
 They invest millions to annually grade the physical attributes and skills of the top 14,000 junior high and high school football prospects in the U.S. through an NFL-like combine.
 If an athlete performs well in the SPARQ combine, they could be invited to Nike Football Training Camp and then even the television show “The Opening” which takes place at Nike Headquarters.
 They have similar programs for almost every competitive sport.